+- 31. A group of firms all make writing implements3/4pens, pencils, and markers.
+This group should be referred to as a(n)

 - A. substitute.

 - B. market segment.

 - C. sector.

 - D. supplier.

-- $\underline{\mathbf{E.}}$ industry.
+- E. industry.

-32. United Airlines, Amtrak, and Greyhound are all companies in the transportation
+- 32. United Airlines, Amtrak, and Greyhound are all companies in the transportation

 - A. industry.

 - B. sector.

 - C. game.

 - D. segment.

 - E. strategic group.

-33. Cosmetics makers focus on the unique needs of customers of different ages.
+- 33. Cosmetics makers focus on the unique needs of customers of different ages.
 The cosmetics makers recognize the importance of

 - A. shifting industry boundaries.

 - B. the threat of new entrants.

 - C. sectors.

 - D. market segments.

 - E. substitutes.

 - 34. An industry can be defined as a group of

 - A. companies offering products or services that are close substitutes for each other.

 - B. twenty or more companies offering products or services that are close substitutes for each other.

 - C. companies.

 - D. companies that offer dissimilar products or services.

 - E. companies that offer products or services to dissimilar customers.

 - 35. What is the impact of shifting industry boundaries on firms within the industry?

 - A. Higher exit barriers

 - B. More competitors

 - C. Reduced threat of substitutes

 - D. Greater bargaining power of suppliers

 - E. Lesser bargaining power of buyers

 - 36. Which of the following is not one of Porter's five forces, as proposed in his original model?

 - A. Threat of complementors

 - B. Bargaining power of suppliers

 - C. Rivalry among established companies

 - D. Threat of new entrants

 - E. Threat of market changes

-- 37. Which of the following is not a component of Porter's five forces model?
+- 37. Which of the following components was an extension of Porter's original five forces model?

 - A. Risk of entry by potential competitors

 - B. The intensity of rivalry among established companies within an industry

 - C. The bargaining power of buyers

 - D. The bargaining power of suppliers

 - E. The lack of substitutes for an industry's products

 - 38. Which of the following is not a barrier to entry?

 - A. Economies of scale

 - B. Brand loyalty

 - C. Absolute cost advantages

 - D. High customer bargaining power

 - E. High customer switching costs

-39. If economies of scale are an industry's primary entry barrier, a new entrant's major risk is
+- 39. If economies of scale are an industry's primary entry barrier, a new entrant's major risk is

-A. its inability to access labor and materials.
+- A. its inability to access labor and materials.

-B. the inferior quality of its products.
+- B. the inferior quality of its products.

-C. its inability to match the innovation of the established firm.
+- C. its inability to match the innovation of the established firm.

-D. its inability to produce in sufficient volume to match the cost advantages of established producers.
+- D. its inability to produce in sufficient volume to match the cost advantages of established producers.

-E. its inability to get buyers to switch to its product.
+- E. its inability to get buyers to switch to its product.

-- 40. As a barrier to new entry, absolute cost advantages can be based on - A. continuous advertising of brand and company names. - B. high product quality, service-oriented innovations, and good after-sales service. - C. cost reductions that arise from the mass production of standardized output. - D. the unique ability of established companies to spread fixed costs over a large volume.
+- 40. As a barrier to new entry, absolute cost advantages can be based on

+- A. continuous advertising of brand and company names.

+- B. high product quality, service-oriented innovations, and good after-sales service.

+- C. cost reductions that arise from the mass production of standardized output.

+- D. the unique ability of established companies to spread fixed costs over a large volume.

-E. control over low-cost inputs required for production, be they labor, materials, equipment, or management skills.
+- E. control over low-cost inputs required for production, be they labor, materials, equipment, or management skills.

-41. Which of the following industry structures consists of a large number of small and medium-sized companies, none of which is in a position to determine industry price?
+- 41. Which of the following industry structures consists of a large number of small and medium-sized companies, none of which is in a position to determine industry price?

 - A. Fragmented industry

 - B. Consolidated industry

 - C. Oligopoly

 - D. Monopoly

 - E. Sector

-42. Which of the following industry structures is dominated by a small number of large companies?
+- 42. Which of the following industry structures is dominated by a small number of large companies?

 - A. Fragmented industry

 - B. Consolidated industry

-- C.Oligopoly
+- C. Oligopoly

 - D. Monopoly

 - E. Sector